-Some common misconceptions, especially among black women is that I just couldn’t find a good black man, or I must’ve been hurt by black men and turned to a white man.
+Some common misconceptions about interracial marriage, especially among black women is that I just couldn’t find a good black man, or I must’ve been hurt by black men and turned to a white man.

 I wasn’t seeking out a white man and had nothing against dating anyone of another race.
 Sometimes the attraction is pretty simple.
 And to add to that, it’s no one’s business.

-What misconceptions have you heard (or believed) about multiracial families?
+What misconceptions have you heard about multiracial families?